SC Community Loan Fund

 The South Carolina State Housing Finance & Development Authority, through a competitive application process, provides tax incentive to owners developing affordable multifamily rental housing within qualified census tracts.
 Owners of and investors in qualifying developments can use the credit as a dollar-for-dollar reduction of federal income tax liability.

-Conservation easements are voluntary legal agreements that can be used to protect significant historic, archaeological, environmental or cultural resources.
+Conservation easements are voluntary legal agreements used to protect significant historic, archaeological, environmental or cultural resources.
 If certain criteria are met, an owner who donates an easement may be eligible for tax benefits.
 Certain areas within Dorchester County, particularly along the Ashley and Edisto Rivers, may offer opportunities to incorporate this tool within the development of adjacent land.

 South Carolina Economic Development Incentives